dragonmux/tempest/debugging/index.md

 sts.u8 0x00000048 0x00
 ```

-Cleans up after the debug run by clearing all set breakpoint flags(? could also be sizes)
+Cleans up after the debug run by clearing all set breakpoints by setting the control and counte value to 0

 ## Reading processor state